 Also, please do this with the help of your Database Administrator or whomever else in your IT department manages your databases.

 To download and run the eNICQ 6 Connection File Editor:

-1. Download the zip file at the bottom of this article and extract the files into one folder on the computer you are going to be updating the eNICQ 6 Connection File.
+1. Download the zip file by clicking here and extract the files into one folder on the computer you are going to be updating the eNICQ 6 Connection File.

 2. Open C:\ProgramData\von and copy the Connection.enicq file to the desktop.
 Delete it from this location.

 3. Open the folder where you saved all the files for the eNICQ 6 Connection File Editor and double-click on enicq6ConnectionEditor.exe (note: if you are not showing all extensions you will probably see enicq6connectioneditor and you will see another file called enicq6ConnectionEditor.exe.
 The former would be the correct file, the latter is actually a configuration file).